LoganKemper/UnityStarterPackage/README.md

 - A dialogue system for use in 2D or 3D.
 - Documention PDFs for each script collection.

 All scripts were written by Logan Kemper unless noted otherwise.
-Feel free to use, fork, remix, or share however you like.
+Feel free to use, fork, remix, or share however you would like.

 ## How to Use